 No. You can order training for your course from the Library.
 The training is free of charge to University staff and students.
 The contents and teaching methods must be agreed upon beforehand.
 Sometimes the Library already has independent study materials or a training course that can be incorporated into your course.

-I have been looking for sources for my Bachelor’s thesis using the quick search function in the Nelli portal.
+I have been looking for sources for my Bachelor’s thesis using the quick search function in the Helka database.
 Is that enough?
 Should I use some other information resources as well?

 The answer to your question depends on the topic of your thesis.
 By itself, the quick search function is usually insufficient.
-Please see the Databases page or the Nelli categories for a list of available databases in your field and conduct a search through them.
+Please see the Databases page for a list of available databases in your field and conduct a search through them.
 You can also try Google Scholar.

 Why should I use the Library databases when I have already searched for articles through Google Scholar?